-to maintain excellence in all that e do, and offer long term benefits and our employees.
+is to maintain excellence in all that we do, and offer long term benefits to our shareholders, our customers and our employees.

 OUR GREATEST ASSET

 is our people.
-We value their

-contributions and are dedicated

-to training and bringing out
+We value their contributions and are dedicated to training and bringing out the best in our people.